dwmkerr/dwmkerr.com/README.md

 - [ ] Find better theme!
 - [ ] Move old site to a backup folder
 - [ ] Backup old content to S3, then blat

+## Theming Tasks

+- [ ] Update the links to be blue, and a bit more visible.
+- [ ] Move the menu to the top of the page.
+- [ ] Add social media share buttons.